jackhodkinson/fim-eval/README.md

 Run `uv sync` to install the dependencies.

+If you use the `llama` model, you need to have `ollama` installed and running.

 ## Usage

 Modify the `main.py` file to set the model, benchmark, and other parameters.